 What clothes should I wear to a shoot?

 Comfortable outdoor clothes suitable for the weather.
 Nothing too bulky on the top.
 Footwear suitable for rough ground.
+There is shelter whilst spectating but the shooting positions are out in the open.

 ls your site wheelchair accessible?